 Title: Producing complex plasterwork moulds in the workplace Additional inform Additional information about this unit Assessment Guida ance This unit must be assessed in a work environment and in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
-Sector Subject Are eas 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 93
+Sector Subject Areas 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 93

-Title: Installing com Unit Number: H/618/1266 olex fibro ous plaster components in the workplace Learning outcomes The learner will be able to: ment criteria mer can: 1 Interpret the given information relating to the work and resources when C nterpret and extract relevant information from drawings, specifications, schedules method statements, risk assessments and manufacturers' information. installing com plaster compo - Comply with information and/or instructions derived from risk assessments and method statements. r Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-Describe different types of information, their source and now they are interpreted in relation to: - drawings, specifications, schedules, method statements, risk assessments, manufacturers' information and current regulations governing buildings.
-2 Know how to comply with relevant legislation and official guidance when installing complex fibrous plaster components. á Describe their responsibilities regarding potential accidents, health hazards and the environment, whilst working: in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanica lifting. t Describe the organisational security procedures for cools, equipment and personal belongings in relation to site, workplace, company and operative.
-Explain what the accident reporting procedures are and who is responsible for making reports.
-3 Maintain safe and healthy working practices when installing complex fibrous plaster components. \ a r Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when installing complex fibrous plaster components.
-I Demonstrate compliance with given information and relevant egislation when installing complex fibrous plaster components in relation to the following: - safe use of access equipment/working platforms - safe use, storage and handling of materials, tools and equipment - specific risks to health
+Title: Installing complex fibrous rous plaster components in the workplace Unit Number: H/618/1266 Learning outcomes The learner will be able to: Assessment criteria The learner can: 1 Interpret the properties information rework and resource. elating to the ources when 1.1 Interpret and extract relevant information from drawings, specifications, schedules method statements, risk assessments and manufacturers' information. installing com plaster compo 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
+1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
+1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statements, risk assessments, manufacturers' information and current regulations governing buildings.
+2 Know how to comply with relevant legislation and official guidance when installing complex fibrous plaster components.
+2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment, whilst working: - in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
+2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
+2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
+3 Maintain safe working pract installing com plaster compo ices when plex fibrous 3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when installing complex fibrous plaster components.
+3.2 Demonstrate compliance with given information and relevant legislation when installing complex fibrous plaster components in relation to the following: - safe use of access equipment/working platforms - safe use, storage and handling of materials, tools and equipment - specific risks to health